Red deer hunting

 The number of felled animals and number of hunting licences are summarised and distributed by country, county and municipality level.

 For the hunting years 2007/08 and 2008/09 figures on municipality level were based on the hunting area where the municipality was responsible for the administration.
 This area may include hunting area in several municipalities.
 Previous years, figures on municipality level were based on the hunting area within the municipality.
 This results in a break in time series for the statistics.
 Municipalities not managing any hunting area themselves will lack in the statistics for these two years.
 This change was due to more cooperation between municipalities because of expanding hunting grounds.
-In the hunting year 2007/08 more than thirty municipalities were affected by this change.
+In the hunting year 2007/08 more than thirty municipalities were affected by this change, and in 2008/09 the municipal figures were not published.
 As from the hunting year 2009/10, the statistics are collected and published at municipality level.

 The report work is closely connected to the municipality's management of the stock of red deer and the data quality is regarded as very good.
 Some big hunting grounds cross municipal borders.
 In some cases, this makes it difficult to tell in which municipality some of the animals were felled.
 The distribution of these animals is determined by the local wildlife authorities.
 This does not affect the total number of red deer shot.